stevegy/jmap/README.md

 # JMap
 Automatically exported from code.google.com/p/jmap, due to Google decided to close the code.google.com.

+I would take this as MIT license.

 JMap is a Rails like Java web application framework started from 2008.
 Check the [Wiki](https://github.com/stevegy/jmap/wiki) for simple user guide.